President: Dr David Flood

-Until 2005, Berkeley’s ‘day-job’ was as Professor of Policy Analysis at Wye and Imperial Colleges (London University), where he remains in an Emeritus position.
-Berkeley continues to act as a consultant to governments and international organisations on agricultural and rural development policy and economic statistics, and regularly contributes to teams carrying out evaluations for the European Union.
+From 1970 to 2005, Berkeley's `day job` was as Professor of Policy Analysis at Wye and Imperial Colleges (London University), where he remains in an Emeritus position.
+He has acted as consultant for government and international organisations on statistics for agricultural and rural policy.
 He has also written extensively, including student text books, research volumes and numerous conference papers.

 Tim started playing the organ under the direction of Berkeley Hill at St. Leonard's Church in Hythe.
 During his time there he accompanied the Choir on various Cathedral trips including weeks at Lincoln; Bristol; Bath Abbey and Peterborough.
 In addition to his post at Hythe Tim also directed the choir and played the organ at St. Paul's Church in Sandgate between 1986 and 1992.

 Choral Music is one of his greatest interests and with the assistance of Wendy, his wife, Tim enjoys running the choir at Holy Trinity.
-He has taken the choristers to sing the daily services at many cathedrals including those of Wells; Christ Church, Dublin; Rochester; St. Edmonsbury, Ely and Bath Abbey and they will be singing at Lincoln Cathedral between the 17th and 20th August this year (2006).
+He has taken the choristers to sing the daily services at many cathedrals including those of Wells, Christ Church Dublin, Rochester, St. Edmonsbury, Ely, Bath Abbey, Lincoln, St Paul's, and Westminster Abbey.
 Tim has also played for and conducted several combined Deanery and RSCM choirs events in Canterbury Cathedral.

 The musical life of Holy Trinity is a busy one and Tim organises several areas including the singing tuition, which is based around the Royal School of Music "Voice for Life" programme; the annual choir concert, usually in July; the organ recital series, promoted by "the Friends of the Music", which runs from July to September each summer; and other concerts that take place in the church.
 Recording special events and services in the church is another hobby that interests Tim.